stanislaupalyn/git-internals/readme.md

 ```

 The program interacts through standard input and prints the results to standard output.
-Once started, the program waits for user input, providing a message, describing what input is expected.
+Once started, it waits for user input and displays a message describing the expected input.